tendermint/spec/rust-spec/lightclient/detection/detection.md

-In case the detector observes a light client attack, it computes evidence data that can be used by Tendermint full nodes to isolate a set of faulty full nodes that are still within the unbonding period (more than 1/3 of the validator set of some block on the chain), and report them via ABCI to the application of a Tendermint blockchain in order to punish faulty nodes.
+In case the detector observes a light client attack, it computes evidence data that can be used by Tendermint full nodes to isolate a set of faulty full nodes that are still within the unbonding period (more than 1/3 of the voting power of the validator set at some block of the chain), and report them via ABCI to the application of a Tendermint blockchain in order to punish faulty nodes.